fmelodb/fmelodb/README.md

 I am a cloud engineer focused on data management.
 My interest here is to share fundamentals, best practices, and code on how data platforms can be used more efficiently by people writing software.

 - Extensive experience in cloud infrastructure and high-end enterprise systems
-- Special interest in AI, Graphs, and exploring different data type formats and database engines
+- Special interest in AI, Graphs, and exploring different data formats and database engines
 - Enjoy programming with Python, Java and SQL

 # Tech & Tools